tothemoon-org/extension-blocks/spec.md

 is the only resolution transaction in existence that does not require a reference to a previous resolution transaction.

-The genesis resolution transaction MAY also include a 1-100 byte pushdata in the first input script, allowing the miner of the genesis resolution to add a special message.
-The pushdata MUST be castable to a true boolean.
+The genesis resolution transaction MAY also include a 1-100 byte script in the first input, containing a single push-only opcode.
+This allows the miner of the genesis resolution to add a special message.
+The input script MUST execute without failure (no malformed pushdatas, no OP_RESERVED).

 #### Resolution Rules